 However, we had to be at school by 7:50 because of the morning announcements.

-I’d wake up at 7, walk out of my apartment, and start dripping.
+Then, I’d walk out of my apartment, and start dripping.
 I wish I was exaggerating.
 It was also a bit challenging cause I had to cover my tattoos up and I have one behind my ear so I HAD to wear my hair down.
 Even after living there for ten months, my body never fully adjusted to the climate.

 Sometimes one of my coworkers, Christina, and I would get breakfast in the cafeteria before our classes started.
 The cafeteria ladies always knew what we wanted 😂